barry-ha/Griduino/docs/ASSEMBLY.md

 ![](img/pressure-img7098.jpg)

 Lower the barometric sensor mini-board onto the pins and solder the top pins.

 If needed, clamp or tape the pressure sensor in place, and turn over the assembly and solder one pin on the end of the strip on the bottom of the board.

 Check the assembly is still tight to the board.
 If not, reheat the pin while pushing the assembly tight to the board.
 Solder the remaining bottom pins, and solder any remaining top pins.

 ![](img/pressure-img7100.jpg)

-<h3>Step 11: BT1 Battery Holder</h3>
+### Step 11: BT1 Battery Holder

 Solder the battery holder onto the PCB.
 This is a surface-mount device; note that it has a small plastic detent to precisely align it in place.
 You might still need a small clamp or clothespin (remember those?) or tape to temporarily hold it in place while soldering.

 ![](img/battery-holder-img7096.jpg)

 **Do not** insert a battery yet.
 Put the battery aside until the end to avoid any chance of shorts during construction.
 In fact, the battery is optional.
 Its only purpose is to maintain the RTC (real time clock) while Griduino is turned off, thereby reducing the wait-time for GPS synch.

-<h3>Step 12: U5 Ultimate GPS</h3>
+### Step 12: U5 Ultimate GPS

 The "Ultimate GPS" package shipped from Adafruit comes with a header strip and a battery holder.